147: “FLOWERS ARE BETTER THAN BULLETS”

 We were finished at William McKinley’s tomb – or at least that’s what I was led to believe.
 When Tom navigated the Rogue out of the William McKinley National Memorial property, we turned right and headed back into West Lawn Cemetery to a second tomb associated with our 25th President.
 While it took my friends a long time to find the temporary tomb during our visit in June of 2020, my photographer drove directly to the Werts Receiving Vault this time.
 But when we arrived, all three of us gasped in disbelief – a large group of landscaping contractors were working all around the large tomb.
 I could tell that Tom was mad, but he was calmed a bit when Mongo said: “We’ll just wait until they’re finished and out of the way.
 It looks like they’re putting the finishing touches on the lawn right now.”
 Once again Bob was right – we were delayed about ten minutes before the entire landscaping crew packed up their gear and left the area.
 In my mind, I figured city officials knew I was coming to the cemetery for photos and they wanted the area spruced-up a bit for me.

 It saddened me more to visit the Werts Receiving Vault than when I was inside the large memorial.
-Following the President’s death on September 14, 1901, he was temporarily laid to rest in that receiving vault until money for the permanent memorial was raised and then the tomb was built; which was nearly six years later.
+Following the President’s death on September 14, 1901, he was temporarily laid to rest in that receiving vault until money for the permanent memorial was raised and then the tomb was built, which was nearly six years later.
 Ida McKinley came to West Lawn Cemetery nearly every day to mourn her beloved husband who was struck down at the age of 58.
 As I posed for a few images near the vault, it was as though I could hear the First Lady as she openly sobbed.
 Ida McKinley was a fragile woman who suffered from many illnesses throughout her life – including epilepsy.
 But when her husband was assassinated in 1901, she had lost her will to live.
 In a sense, Leon Czolgosz shot her as well.
 On May 26, 1907 Ida McKinley passed away at the age of 59; likely from a broken heart.
 She joined her husband inside Werts Receiving Vault where they stayed together for four months until both were reinterred inside the newly constructed permanent memorial.

 I was impressed by the fresh landscaping in front of the Werts Receiving Vault in Canton’s West Lawn Cemetery.
 I was surprised, however, the work crew didn’t take the time to remove the dead leaves from there as well.